New executive director has big plans for "small but mighty" Victoria Bach Festival

 “So the two combined.
 They’ve given me a pretty good background and foundation to build on,” said Moore, who’s excited to reenter the music world.

-“It’s my wheelhouse, and I wanted to also get back into nonprofit because it really gives me an opportunity to give back,” Moore said.
-“That’s what I’m built to be like, and through the festival we’re giving back to the community and giving back to the individuals, and being able to share something with them that otherwise they may not be able to experience or enjoy–that type of thing.”
+“It’s my wheelhouse, and I wanted to also get back into nonprofits because it really gives me an opportunity to give back,” Moore said.
+“That’s what I’m built to be like, and through the festival we’re giving back to the community and giving back to the individuals and being able to share something with them that otherwise they may not be able to experience or enjoy — that type of thing.”

+It’s that type of experience outgoing that Di Leo, who led the festival for sixteen seasons, says makes the Victoria Bach Festival so special.

+“One of my favorite things about the festival is the performances that connected deeply with audiences, you know, when the audience is really in the thrall of an excellent musical performance,” Di Leo said.
+“It’s an amazing feeling ... the room just gets electric.”

+“Victoria is going to be a better place with Buck Moore involved in the Bach Festival,” Griffin said.

-Though he’s coming to Victoria from the Houston area, Moore clearly isn’t bothered by Victoria’s comparatively small size.
-Born in a small town in Oklahoma, where he lived for most of his life, Victoria is something a return to form.
+Although he’s coming to Victoria from the Houston area, Moore isn’t bothered by Victoria’s comparatively small size.
+Born in a small town in Oklahoma, where he lived for most of his life, Victoria is something of a return to form.

 (0) comments